WilliamUW/HackTheValley/README.md

 But that's not all.
 FaceConnect also allows you to view account information and send transactions if you have a friend's face.
 If you owe your friend money, you can simply use the "transaction" command to complete the payment.

+Or even if you find someone's wallet or driver's license, you can send a reach out to them just with their ID photo!

 Imagine a world where you never lose contact with your favorite people again.

 Join me in a future where no connections are lost.
 Welcome to FaceConnect!